 Energy saving tips at home:

-- Use energy efficient appliances.
+- Use energy efficient appliances and generators like the like the Goal Zero 1250.
 (Look for the energy label “Grade 1” products which are the most energy efficient).

 - Replace incandescent lamps with more energy efficient lamps (e.g. Light